 How can I support my child in this subject?

 The best way to support your child for this subject is to help them go through phrases and motifs they have learnt using videos uploaded onto the VLE and any professional repertoire videos available online.
 Where possible, it is important for students to see live performance and attend extra curricular dance within school and locally.

 What equipment does my child need in this subject?

 Students will need their PE kit including leggings.
-Students will be provided with an exercise books and coursework booklets for class and homework, but may on occasion need additional materials for homework tasks.
+Students will be provided with an exercise book and coursework booklets for class and homework, but may on occasion need additional materials for homework tasks.
 Students may need to source their own costume items for performances.

 Celebrating successes in this subject

 Each year the school hires the Weston Auditroium to showcase the success of our dance students in a professional venue.
 Alongside this, dance students also have dance evenings held at school giving students the opportunity to perform in front of an audience; these are often assessment performances for the BTEC dance groups.
-There is also a House Dance competition which takes place during the start of the academic year for.
+There is also a House Dance competition which takes place during the start of the academic year.